-World's Response 1933-1939
+GALLERY 6: World's Response 1933-1939

 Newspapers, headlines, and dates are displayed in this area highlighting the coverage of Nazi violence.
 Kristallnacht convinced Jews of the need to emigrate.
 Look at the wall of papers behind you.
 Restrictions from many countries, financial roadblocks, and German bureaucracy created obstacles to get out of Germany.
 Explore the gallery and find evidence that the world knew about the environment and events in Germany.

 What examples can you find of the obstacles to both emigration and immigration that Jews faced?
+What responsibility does a country have to help those from another country who are facing danger?

-Germany Invades and Occupies Europe
+GALLERY 7: Germany Invades and Occupies Europe

 On September 1, 1939, Germany invaded Poland.
 Two days later, France and Britain declared war on Germany.
 World War II had begun.
 The Nazis conquered neighboring countries with two objectives: Lebensraum-living space for the "superior" Aryan population-and racial domination of non-Aryans.

 The video on the wall illustrates how rapidly the Nazis advanced and occupied Europe.
 The lower right screen shows the number of Jews living in Nazi-controlled areas.